liip/LiipSearchBundle/README.md

 * liip_search.restrict_to_site
   * default value: ''
+  * example value: 'www.example.com'
+  * With the default, empty value, all domains configured in the sitesearch account will be searched
-  * You may specify a domain here to restrict the search to a single domain if you have configured several domains to search in your sitesearch account.
+  * You may specify a domain here to restrict the search to a single domain if you have configured several domains to search in your sitesearch account
-    Example value: 'www.example.com'

 * liip_search.restrict_by_language
   * default value: false
   * Change this to true if you want to restrict the search to results that Google thinks are in the language specified by the session locale

 * liip_search.translation_domain
   * default value: 'liip_search_bundle_search'